-Franciscan developed Napa Valley’s first 100% wild-yeast fermented Chardonnay; this was unusual at the time as the other area wineries were using cultured yeast, rather than the native yeast from the vineyards.
-Native yeasts are more temperamental than cultured yeasts and require careful observation during their fermentation.
-Today Franciscan continues to use native yeasts in most of their Chardonnays.
+Franciscan developed Napa Valley’s first 100% wild-yeast fermented Chardonnay; this was unusual at the time as the other area wineries were using cultured yeast, rather than the indigenous yeast from the vineyards.
+Indigenous yeasts are more temperamental than cultured yeasts and require careful observation during their fermentation.
+Today Franciscan continues to use indigenous yeasts in most of their Chardonnays.

 The grounds are nice to walk around on with many olive trees growing on site.
 The fountain which sits in the middle of the circular driveway is a great spot for taking photos.
 Ask about joining one their “Expressions of the Vine” wine clubs – membership gives you perks and other benefits to additional wineries in the Constellation portfolio.

 For more information, visit: www.franciscan.com